Hartford Athletic: 2024

 On December 12, 2023, Brendan Burke was announced as the new head coach and general manager.
 The offseason saw a large overhaul of the squad, with 23 new signings before the season, including former Sporting CP goalkeeper Renan Ribeiro and 2017 MLS Cup winner Jay Chapman.
 Hartford began the 2024 season with back-to-back wins, something they hadn't achieved since September 2022.
 However, a run of poor form between April and July saw the club pick up just nine points in 15 matches and slip down the table.
 In mid-summer though, a goalless draw vs. Phoenix Rising on July 26 began a great run for Hartford, as they lost just one of their next 11 matches (a 3–0 loss away at rivals Rhode Island FC).
 With two matches left in the season, Hartford essentially controlled their own destiny, as two wins would've gotten them into the playoffs.
 However, a 2–2 draw at Tampa Bay Rowdies and a 3–2 loss at Orange County saw Hartford's season come to an end, as they ultimately finished four points out of the playoffs.
 At the end of the season, it was announced that Danny Barrera, who had been with the club since its inaugural season in 2019, would not return to the club after the expiration of his contract.

 2025

 Ahead of Brendan Burke's second season in charge, Hartford maintained a strong core of players from the previous season.
 However, starting goalkeeper Renan Ribeiro had his contract terminated by mutual consent before the season started.
 Notable pre-season signings included Sebastian Anderson, who played under Burke at Colorado Springs Switchbacks FC, and former Cuban international Adrián Diz.
-After a 4-0 win at home against New Mexico United, Mamadou Dieng became the top scorer in club history.
+After a 4–0 win at home against New Mexico United, Mamadou Dieng became the top scorer in club history.

 Hartford Athletic won their first trophy in club history on October 4, 2025, in the 2025 USL Cup final.
 After defeating San Antonio FC in the quarterfinals and Greenville Triumph SC in the semifinals, Hartford defeated Sacramento Republic FC 1–0 at Heart Health Park in the final thanks to a second-half goal from Samuel Careaga.

+Hartford qualified for the playoffs for the second time after a 3–2 win over Sacramento.
+They were eliminated in the Eastern Conference Quarterfinals against eventual USL champions Pittsburgh Riverhounds in a penalty shootout, 4-2, after the match ended in a scoreless draw.

+In May 2025, the team announced that they would add a women's team competing in the USL W League for the 2026 season.